GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/php-functions-via-schema/docs/modules/php-functions-via-schema/en.md

 ### `_intSubtract`

-Substract an integer from another integer number.
+Subtract an integer from another integer number.

 ### `_isEmpty`